i-pi/i-pi/docs/src/getting-started.rst

    Optional parameter.
 If specified, the client will connect to a unix domain socket.
 If not, it will connect to an internet socket.

--h:
+-a:
-   Is followed in the command line argument list by the hostname of the server.
+   Is followed in the command line argument list by the hostname (address) of the server.

 -p: